lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ### 5.3.
 A higher kind of type

-## 6. Polymorphism
+## 6. Functions and Computation

-* Polymorphic types
-* "Polymorphic functions arise naturally when defining functions on lists and other polymorphic data types" – Paul Hudak
+At this point it should be clear that we are following the idea of **computation as functional transformation**.

+* Separation of what we want to do with how we want to do it.

-## 7. Computation: Compositionality.
+## 7. Compositionality.
+Modularization.
 Combining functions

 * Can a function be a value?
 * The description of the function
 * Higher-order functions

-At this point it should be clear that we are following the idea of **computation as functional transformation**.

 "In denotational semantics one follows an ideal of compositionality, where the meaning of a compound phrase is